 Dr. Paquette is a psychologist at Kaiser Permanente in the San Francisco Bay Area, where he serves as the Assistant Regional Director of Mental Health Training.
 Spanning 20 medical centers and consisting of nearly 200 mental health trainees, it is the largest non-governmental training program in the United States.
 In addition to his clinical work and writing, Dr. Paquette offers training and consultation to therapists and organizations on the promotion of happiness and conducts professional workshops around the country and internationally.
 He is also a frequent media contributor, having been featured regularly in print, online, and radio outlets.
 Dr. Paquette’s clinical experiences have spanned a broad range of settings, including Veterans hospitals, community mental health clinics, college counseling centers, and his current work at Kaiser Permanente.
 For more information about Jonah and his work, please visit www.jonahpaquette.com.

 This online workshop will give you instant access to 3 hours of video content, accessible via streaming on our website, as well as downloads for supplemental materials.
-You can view the course content in your own time and re-watch as many times as you like.
+You can view the course content in your own time, there is no time limit on access.

 A certificate of completion will be generated upon finishing the course and completing a short evaluation quiz.
 Please consult your professional organisation/association to confirm whether you are able to claim any CPD points/hours for this online workshop.